Ye Olde Starre Inne

-Ye Olde Starre Inne is a pub in the city centre of York, in England.
+Ye Olde Starre Inne is a historic public house on Stonegate in the city centre of York, England.

-The main block of the pub is a timber-framed structure, constructed in the mid-16th century, and a wing to its left was added in about 1600.
-By 1644, it was an inn named "The Starre", the buildings lying at the back of a coaching yard, off the north side of Stonegate.
+The main block of the pub is a timber-framed structure, constructed in the 16th century, and a wing to its left was added in about 1600.
+By 1644, it was an inn named "The Starre", the buildings lying at the back of a coaching yard, off the north side of the street.
 This makes it the pub in York which can demonstrate the earliest date for its licence.
 After the Battle of Marston Moor the inn was used as a hospital for wounded soldiers.